Massachusetts is one of the only states in the nation where the homeschool policy is determined by the local school board.

 State Data

 Massachusetts provides annual homeschool participation data and detailed district/town-level counts too.
+Data is available from 2010 and onwards.
 In 2010, districts reported approximately 6,000 homeschooled students in Massachusetts.
 By 2019, that number reached 7,800.
 At the height of the pandemic, over 17,000 students were homeschooled.

 A bar chart showing homeschool rates in Massachusetts from 1999-2000 to 2023-2024.

 The information provided by the U.S. Census tells a similar story.
 In the spring of 2020, about 1.5% of families said they homeschooled in Massachusetts, well below the national average of 5.4%.
 By fall, 12.1% of families moved to homeschooling.
-In the 2022 and 2023 school years, U.S. Census estimates indicate that an average of 1.9% of all K-12 students in Massachusetts were homeschooled.
+Based on U.S. Census data, our calculations indicate that about 3.14% of K-12 students in Massachusetts were homeschooled during the 2022-23 school year, and 3.39% during the 2023-24 school year.
+Due to survey changes, the data from 2020 reflects the percentage of households, while the data from following years reflects the percentage of students.

 Download Homeschool Hub State Data